ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

 Go to - http://localhost:5000/ to see all restaurants and their menu items

 # JSON Endpoints
-1. All Menus of a restaurant - http://localhost:5000/restaurant/<int:restaurant_id>/menu/JSON/
+1. All Menus of a restaurant - http://localhost:5000/restaurant/<int:restaurant_id>/menu/JSON/, For example - http://localhost:5000/restaurant/1/menu/JSON/

-2. Single Menu of a restaurant - http://localhost:5000/restaurant/<int:restaurant_id>/menu/<int:menu_id>/JSON/
+2. Single Menu of a restaurant - http://localhost:5000/restaurant/<int:restaurant_id>/menu/<int:menu_id>/JSON/, For example - http://localhost:5000/restaurant/1/menu/1/JSON/

 # Installation Steps
 Step1 - Install pip Make a virtualenv for this project pip install virtualenv virtualenv myproject source myproject/bin/activate